transplanar/cypress-bdd-code-sample/Writeup.md

 7. Write step definitions for implementation details, heavily using reusable code to be housed in the `common-steps.ts`
 8. Ascertain edge cases and prioritize based on fictional user needs and target user personas

+## Additional Notes
+- I have included some inline comments to explain my reasoning for certain code choices

 # Approach

 My approach is built upon the principles of developer ergonomics and behavior-driven development.